Alfred-KInyua/Alfred-KInyua/README.md

 # Hello! 👋
 #### I am full stack developer
-I am currently a full-stack developer student at Microverse.
+I am currently a full-stack developer student at Microverse.<br>
 AT Microverse I am able to code and pair program with global students on a daily basis.

 ### Skills: VUE JS / REACT / JS / HTML / CSS